 These three elements are part of what makes stretch therapy different to yoga. "the latest research suggests that this improved flexibility is achieved by remapping the somatosensory cortex’s map of what the mind believes the body can do – without this kind of stimulation, the map is resistant to change; this resistance is one of the characteristics of homeostasis.
 ST uses the bones, fascia, muscles, and nerves of the body to remake what the brain believes the whole system can do.
 “Stretching” does not change muscles at the cellular level: it changes the system’s perspective on itself.
 This has to be experienced before its full force can be appreciated." - Kit Laughlin.

+Stretch Therapy is a system that begins with simple movements progressing to more complex movements.
+Partial poses or movements develop into more dynamic and extended positions.
 Our day to day lives tend to set up a pattern of limited ranges of movement, which can lead to shortening or a feeling of stuckness in the body.
-The aim of stretch therapy is to release built up tension, manage pain and increase the range of movement in the body – a sense of feeling more open or taller or having more space in the body, is often the way people describe how they feel after a stretch class.
+The aim of stretch therapy is to release built up tension, manage pain and increase the range of movement in the body.
+A sense of feeling more open, taller, or having more space in the body, is often the way people describe how they feel after a stretch class.

 · Increases mobility and flexibility